let-def/cuite/doc/CAMLregion.md

 # Introduction

-Writing code bridging C library to OCaml code is a difficult task.
-While writing [Cuite](https://github.com/let-def/cuite), an OCaml library that interfaces the Qt tool-kit, we discovered a few idioms that, we believe, help to keep this plumbing simple to reason about.
+Writing code bridging C libraries to OCaml code is a difficult task.
+While writing [Cuite](https://github.com/let-def/cuite), an OCaml library that interfaces the Qt tool-kit, we discovered a few idioms that help to keep this plumbing simple to reason about.

 Qt is a C++ framework that enables writing portable user interfaces.
 More generally, it offers many tools for solving many common software engineering problems.
-User interfaces are challenging to write because they involve complex life times and control flow: data is described as a dynamically changing graph of components, control can jump back-and-forth between user code and library code, different tasks can run concurrently...
+User interfaces are challenging to write because they involve complex lifetimes and control flow: data is described as a dynamically changing graph of components, control can jump back-and-forth between user code and library code, different tasks can run concurrently...

 Interfacing with OCaml means replicating all these features while abiding by OCaml & Qt rules about memory management.
 By revisiting a few assumptions of the OCaml GC interface, we ...